 Less Than Significant Impact.
 Law enforcement for unincorporated portions of Glenn County, including the project site, is provided by the Glenn County Sheriff's Department.
 There is a sheriff's office located in the City of Willows and substations located in the City of Orland and Hamilton City.
 The California Highway Patrol is responsible for patrolling interstate and state highways (including Interstate 5).
 Transportation routes to the project site are adequate for law enforcement to reach the area in the event of an emergency.
 Response time would not be affected by the proposed project.
 This project is not anticipated to require the staffing of additional peace officers or the purchase of additional equipment to support law enforcement activities.
+On average, there are 2.78 persons per household in Glenn County; if fully developed three new residences would increase population by approximately 8.34 persons.
 According to Volume III of the 1993, Glenn County General Plan the optimum ration standard is one officer per 1,000 people.
-An increase in 16.68 people would not have a significant impact on staffing.
+This standard is being met the latest annual report and statistical analysis (2013), indicates there are 47 sworn police officers An increase in 8.34 people would not have a significant impact on staffing needs.
 Based on this information, it is concluded that the project would have a less than significant impact on police protection.